milestonesys/mipsdk-samples-component/MatrixServer/README.md

-For this sample to work, the Management Client needs to have a matrix definition added with an IP address pointing to the machine running the MatrixServer, port set to 12345, password set to \"password\" and type set to Smart Client/Remote Client.
+For this sample to work, the Management Client needs to have a matrix definition added with an IP address pointing to the machine running the MatrixServer, port set to 12345 and password set to \"password\" (on VMS versions prior to 2022 R2 type should be set to Smart Client/Remote Client).

 After this application is started, matrix commands can be fired from Smart Client (Send to Matrix option in the camera toolbar) or via event configuration.